 The company description section of your business plan is typically the second section, coming after the executive summary.
-The company description outlines vital details about your company, such as where you are located, how large the company is, what you do and what you hope to accomplish.
+The company description outlines vital details about your company, such as where you are located, how large the company is, what you do, and what you hope to accomplish.
 This section also describes the vision and direction of the company so potential lenders and partners can develop an accurate impression of who you are.

 Products or Services

 The products or services section of your business plan should clearly describe what products and/or services you're selling with an emphasis on the value you're providing to your customers or clients.
 This section will also include pricing information, a comparison to similar products or services in the market, and an outline of future offerings.

 The market analysis section of your business plan comes after the products and services section and should provide a detailed overview of the industry you intend to sell your product or service in, including statistics to support your claims.
 This section also includes information about the industry, target market, and competition.

 The marketing strategy section of your business plan builds upon the market analysis section.
-This section outlines where your business fits into the market and how you will price, promote and sell your product or service.
+This section outlines where your business fits into the market and how you will price, promote, and sell your product or service.

-The management summary section of your business plan describes how your business is structured, introduces who is involved, outlines external resources and explains how the business is managed.
+The management summary section describes how your business is structured, introduces who is involved, outlines external resources, and explains how the business is managed.

-The financial analysis section of your business plan should contain the details for financing your business now, what will be needed for future growth as well as estimating your operating expenses.
+The financial analysis section should contain the details for financing your business now, what will be needed for future growth, and an estimation of your operating expenses and gross revenue.

-Appendices and Supporting Information
+Appendices and Supporting Info

-The appendix of your business plan includes information that supports your statements, assumptions, and reasoning used in the other sections of your business plan.
+The appendix includes information that supports your statements, assumptions, and reasoning used in the other sections of your business plan.
 This may include graphs, charts, statistics, photos, marketing materials, research, and other relevant data.